Elektrohermann/Spring_Clean/README.md

 WARNING!!!
 Right now as soon as you start the programm it will run the cleaning process wthout asking, only open the programm if you really want to clean i
-also: Execute As Admin some %temp% files need aprovall hopefully i will fix this
+also: Execute As Admin some files need admin hopefully i can fix this